mohammedadelabu/transfer-api/README.md

 | GET.   | /transaction/debit/:accountNumber  | gets all debit transactions of a particular user             |

 ## Clarification
+I implemented the following:
-- implement pagination, with limit of 5 values for each page
+-  pagination, with limit of 5 values for each page
-- Create Authentication and Authorization for users using a middleware function
+-  Authentication and Authorization for users using a middleware function
-- Implement Validation for incoming request using Joi
+-  Validation for incoming request using Joi
 - Only registered users can access all endpoints
-- Use mongoDB-compass for local development
+- I used mongoDB-compass for local development

-## Test coverage (Test is mandatory - no test equals 0 (zero) marks):
+## Test coverage

-- Make sure you write test to cover your application using supertest
+- I wrote test to cover the application using supertest
-- Test your database using mongodb-memory-server
+- I tested my database using mongodb-memory-server
-- Test all endpoints (GET, POST, PUT, DELETE)
+- I tested all endpoints (GET, POST, PUT, DELETE)

 ## Documentation
-- document your API with postman
+- I documented my API with postman

 ## Hosting
-- Host your application on Heroku
+- I host the application on Heroku

-## 2. Mongo Aggregation Exercise.
-- Go through the readme file in the Folder `MongoAggregation`